mth229/mth229.github.io/functions.md

 h(x) = f(x) + g(x).
 ~$$

-The former treats $f$ and $f$ as function objects, the latter ties more closely to the concept of a function as a rule that operates on $x$.
+The former treats $f$ and $g$ as function objects, the latter ties more closely to the concept of a function as a rule that operates on $x$.

 With `Julia` the latter representation is more useful for defining combinations of functions.
 For example, if $f(x) = \sin(x)$ and $g(x) = x^2$, then we can combine these in several ways.
 The following illustrates several ways to combine the two functions $f$ and $g$: